partrickJhonson/beef/Configuration.md

 ```

 The Demos extension should be disabled in production by setting `enable: false` in `config.yaml`.
+***
 ### Metasploit
+To enable Metasploit you need to enable it in
+``
+beef/config.yaml.beef.extensions
+``
+ by making it true not false.
 The Metasploit extension should be configured by modifying the [extensions/metasploit/config.yml](https://github.com/beefproject/beef/blob/master/extensions/metasploit/config.yaml) :

 ```yaml